-Further information regarding the potential impact of COVID-19 and various steps takenby your Company are provided as part of the Management Discussion and Analysis Report(MDAR).
+Further information regarding the potential impact of COVID-19 andvarious steps taken by the Company are provided as part of the MDAR.

-There was no revision of the financial statements pertaining to previous financial yearduring the year under review.
+There was no revision in the financial statements pertaining to theprevious financial year during the year under review.

 f) Investor Education and Protection Fund: